AleksandrVin/logging_cmsis_rtos2/README.md

 This library helps to create redundant logging facility on stm32 microcontrollers with cmsis_rtos2 operating system.
 Algorithm is based on simplified printk function from linux kernel.
 It uses ring buffer to store log messages

+This library meant to be used with uart or virtual com port interface, but can be easily adapted to other interfaces Special attention was paid to ensure that when usb_cdc interface is used, logging thread will block until transaction is completed if it is configured to do so.

 ## How to use

 1. Update makefile to logging.h file in your project